VOSB/SDVOSB (VETERAN-OWNED SMALL BUSINESS) CERTIFICATION

 • In the case that the service-disabled veteran has a severe disability, the business can be managed by their spouse

-Get in touch with our Certification Specialists to confirm your eligibility:
+Call our Certification Specialists to confirm your eligibility

 VOSB & SDVOSB Certification Benefits

 In 2003, Congress passed the Veterans Benefits Act to jumpstart supplier networks across the nation.
-This gave small, veteran-owned businesses the room and support they need to thrive amongst the larger corporations in their industry.
+This gives small, veteran-owned businesses the room, support, and opportunities they need to thrive amongst the larger corporations in their industry.

-In franker terms, certified VOSBs have access to exclusive contracting opportunities that are restricted from the rest of their competition.
+In franker terms, certified VOSBs have access to exclusive contracting prospects and jobs that are restricted from the rest of their competition.

-For reference: Last year, the federal government put more than $630 billion into annual contract spending alone.
-4.4% of that was legally reserved only for SDVOSBs, with 27.2% of the total budget available to small businesses like yours.
+For reference: Last year, the federal government put more than $694 billion into annual contract spending alone.
+26.5% of the total budget was set aside for small businesses like yours, and 4.6% of the budget was specifically reserved only for SDVOSBs.

-When you do the math, that translates to about $180 billion in contract work last year — and all you need to do to take part in these lucrative contracts is get your VOSB or SDVOSB certification.
-Other benefits of these certifications include:
+When you do the math, that translates to almost $32 billion in contract work each year available for only SDVOSBs — and all you need to do to take part in these lucrative contracting opportunities is get your certification.
+Other benefits of VOSB and SDVOSB certifications include:

 • Source Law – Sole Source states the federal government must set aside a percentage of their contracts for certified small and veteran-owned businesses.